 include “/etc/named.root.key”;

-The followings are the short explanation of the entries added/highlighted in the ‘/etc/named.conf’ file to setup Master:
+The following is a short explanation of the entries added/highlighted in the '/etc/named.conf' file to setup Master:

-Note: save and close the file using ‘:wq!’ .If you have missed any semicolon or braces in the ‘etc/named.conf’ file an error message will be popup during the startup of bind service.
+Note: save and close the file using ‘:wq!’ .If you have missed any semicolon or braces in the ‘etc/named.conf’ file an error message will popup during the startup in bind service.

 Step 3 : Creating BIND Zones

-Now we have to build our zones file (forward and reverse )as we declared in named.conf above.
-The default location of the zone lookup files is placed in ‘/var/named’ directory.
+Now we have to build our zones file (forward and reverse) as we declared in named.conf above.
+The default location of the zone lookup files is located in the '/var/named' directory.

-Note: The easiest way to create the two zone files can be taken a copy from the sample file of the default location of the zone.
+Note: The easiest way to create two zone files can be taken as a copy from the sample file of the default location of the zone.

 # cd /var/named/